Slamy/Wiki_MiSTer/Setup-Guide.md

  ![picture](pictures/setup-fireup_mister-menu.jpg)

 4. You will see a black screen.
-This is normal because no ROM is loaded yet. **Press <kbd>F12</kbd> to bring up the MiSTer menu.** In order to run a game, select **"Load *.NES"** and hit <kbd>Enter</kbd>.
+This is normal because no ROM is loaded yet. **Press <kbd>F12</kbd> to bring up the MiSTer menu.** In order to run a game, select "Load *.NES" and hit <kbd>Enter</kbd>.

  ![picture](pictures/setup-fireup_nes-main-menu.jpg)

 5. This will bring up the SD card root directory.
-Navigate into your "NES Games" folder and select the ROM you want to start and hit <kbd>Enter</kbd>..
+Navigate into your "NES Games" folder and select the ROM you want to start and hit <kbd>Enter</kbd>.

  ![picture](pictures/setup-fireup_nes-select-rom.jpg)

-6. Congratulations, you successfully started you first game on your MiSTer!
+6. Congratulations, you have successfully started your first game on your new MiSTer!

  ![picture](pictures/setup-fireup_nes-rom-running.jpg)